 Some serious injuries may be simple to determine, but others require a doctor’s expert medical opinion.
 Diagnostic tests and documentation of your progress during treatment can help a doctor determine whether or not your injury is considered a serious injury under New York law.

 How a Lawyer Can Help

-William Mattar has years of experience helping injured victims throughout New York, and we may be able to help you, too.
-Contact our legal staff 24 hours a day, seven days a week—call (844) 444-4444 or complete a free initial consultation form today.
+William Mattar has years of experience helping car crash victims throughout New York, and we may be able to help you too.
+Contact our dedicated injury attorneys 24 hours a day, seven days a week—call (844) 444-4444 or complete a free initial consultation form today.